accordproject/template-playground/README.md

    This playground aims to bridge the gap between static documentation and active learning by providing:

 - **Interactive Template Samples:** Users can directly edit and test template samples and see the corresponding output in a live preview environment, fostering a hands-on learning experience.
-- **Integrated Learning Resources:** Comprehensive documentation, tutorials, and search functionality will be readily accessible within the playground, allowing for deeper dives into specific concepts.

 **Interactive Features**